Productivity

 This means defining the process and what it's meant to achieve.
 As an Ops leader, you need to understand what you're trying to achieve before you can even start thinking about how to get there.

-Remember that your goals should be SMART— Specific, Measurable, Achievable, and Realistic.
+Remember that your goals should be SMART—Specific, Measurable, Achievable, and Realistic.
 Setting goals that aren’t realistic will only lead to a lack of motivation among your team members and potential burnout.

-2. Draft a plan for process implementation
+2. Make a process implementation plan

-Once you have defined the process improvement goals, the next step is to develop an action plan.
-The plan should outline how you intend to improve the process and what steps will be taken to achieve that goal.
+If you're improving an existing process, create a process improvement plan that outlines how you intend to improve the process and what steps will be taken to achieve that goal.

 As an Ops leader, you should build a roadmap for achieving these goals, set expectations among your team, and communicate your implementation plan.
-This will set the stage and avoid any confusion in implementation phase.
+This will set the stage and avoid any confusion in the implementation phase.

-Scribe and Scribe's newest feature, Pages, will save you hours on process documentation and help your teams work10x faster.
+Scribe and Scribe's newest feature, Pages, will save you hours on process documentation and help your teams work 10x faster.
 Automating process documentation is also less resource-intensive compared to manually documenting processes.

-5. Obtain the tools & resources for process implementation
+3. Obtain the tools & resources for process implementation

 Besides training your employees, implementing new processes in your organization will require investing in new tools and resources.
 As an Ops leader, you want to avoid any situation where you don’t have the resources to complete a process change.